-The white grape variety (also FR 177-68) is a complex new variety between Riesling x FR 589-54 (incidentally, the Austrian new variety Donauriesling was created with the same parents).
+The white grape variety (also FR 177-68) is a complex new breeding between Riesling x FR 589-54 (by the way, the same parents also gave rise to the Austrian new breeding Donauriesling ).
 It contains genes from Vitis aestivalis, Vitis cinerea, Vitis rupestris and Vitis vinifera.
-The crossing was done in 1968 by Dr. Johannes Zimmermann (1907-1998) at the State Viticulture Institute Freiburg (Baden-Württemberg).
-The name is a tribute to the former head of the institute and breeder.
-The medium-early maturing vine is resistant to both types of mildew and is therefore considered a PIWI variety.
+The hybrid was crossed in 1968 by Dr. Johannes Zimmermann (1907-1998) at the State Viticultural Institute in Freiburg (Baden-Württemberg).
+The name is a tribute to the former director of the institute and breeder.
+The medium-early ripening vine is resistant to both types of mildew and is therefore considered a PIWI variety.
 It produces fruity white wines similar to Riesling.
-In Germany this is cultivated on 77 hectares.
-There are also small stands in Austria and Switzerland (11 hectares).
-In 2010, 88 hectares of vineyards were designated (Kym Anderson).
+In Germany, it is cultivated on 124 hectares (D-STATIS, 2018).
+Small populations also exist in Austria, as well as on 11 hectares in Switzerland (Kym Anderson, 2016).